 When you instruct us, we will take a very close look at all of the evidence against you including witness statements and any CCTV footage.
 This will enable us to establish the strength of the Crown’s case against you and advise you about the potential outcomes.

-Contact McGovern Breach of the Peace Lawyers -Whenever and wherever you need help
+Contact our Breach of the Peace Lawyers Wishaw, Hamilton, Motherwell, East Kilbride, Glasgow & Edinburgh - Whenever and wherever you need help

 We represent clients from Airdrie, Bellshill, Coatbridge, East Kilbride, Edinburgh, Glasgow, Hamilton, Lanark, Motherwell, Wishaw, and throughout Lanarkshire and across Scotland.